 “The Big Music is the first Waterboys song I ever heard and it didn’t do much for me.
 It felt too on the nose, and anyway, wasn’t Big Music U2’s thing?
 But a decade slipped past and I guess I found it serving a different purpose.
 More of a statement of intent (from Mike Scott in particular) than some half-baked U2 rip-off.
 Because the Waterboys had since proven themselves entirely their own unique beast, and pagan at that, like the wild crash of surf on a northern shore, at sunset, everything turning blood red.
 I actually saw that happen once, off Ireland, while listening to a different Waterboys track.
 Proof that gods exist, and here they were showing off at the edge of things.
 And they’re still at it, by the way.
 The Waterboys, that is.
 I can’t speak for the gods.”
 (Philip Random)

 “It’s true.
 I wouldn’t be compiling this list if it wasn’t for Bob Dylan’s Like A Rolling Stone.
-Push comes to shove, it’s probably the single record I’d grab if the house was burning down (which it is, by the way).
+Push comes to shove, it’s still probably the single record I’d grab if the house was burning down (which it is, by the way).
 Because it marks the moment at which the Apocalypse got interesting to me, when the big story I care about kicked into gear.
 It’s the snare shot to be specific, the one at the very beginning.
 That’s what did it – kicked the proverbial door wide open, and it’s all been wild urgency ever since.
 But you’ve already heard that record at least a thousand times, so it doesn’t qualify for this list.
 But I bet you haven’t heard the live version, from 1974’s Before the Flood, Dylan and the Band raving it up like the anthem it is, saving the world one night at a time.
 Because everything just keeps on exploding.
 Same as it ever was.”
 (Philip Random)

 “Somebody told me a while back that Monsoon‘s Ever So Lonely was the first official World Music hit, whatever that means.
 Because it’s not as if they had a World Music chart back in 1982.
 Do they even have one now?
 I hope not.
 I mean, it’s all world music anyway, isn’t it?
 Which isn’t to say Ever So Lonely wasn’t one of the freshest things I’d ever heard when it first crossed my path.
 Not just the purity of the melody and Sheila Chandra‘s then sixteen year old vocals, but it was also a darned fine production, good strong beat, a joy to dance to, and the clubs were where I first heard it, the extended (and better) club mix, everybody going ecstatically off the planet altogether.”
 (Philip Random)